arnabmukherjee91/Real-time-Person-Re-Identification-using-Deep-Association-Metric-with-Multiple-Inputs/README.md

 Deep SORT dependencies:

-- Clone the [Deep SORT repository](https://github.com/nwojke/deep_sort) or include the `deep_sort` and `tools` folders in your project directory.
+- Clone the repository: () in your project directory.

 ## 📌 Introduction

 Real-time multiple object tracking (MOT) has gained immense relevance in surveillance, autonomous driving, and smart cities.
 This project implements a lightweight and efficient person detection and tracking pipeline based on **MobileNet-SSD** for object detection and **Deep SORT** for multi-object tracking.

-Inspired by the methodology presented in *"Real-Time Multiple Object Tracking Using Deep SORT with YOLOv4"* by Chembilan et al. (2021), we integrate a fast and lightweight detector with an appearance-based tracker to achieve robust tracking with low computational overhead.
-While the paper uses YOLOv4, our implementation substitutes it with MobileNet-SSD for faster inference on resource-constrained devices.
+Inspired by the methodology presented in *"Simple Online and Realtime Tracking with a Deep Association Metric"* by Nicolai Wojke, Alex Bewley, Dietrich Paulus, we integrate a fast and lightweight detector with an appearance-based tracker to achieve robust tracking with low computational overhead.
+While the paper uses MobileNNetSSD v2, our implementation substitutes it with MobileNet-SSD for faster inference on resource-constrained devices.

 ## 🚀 How to Run